 He has returned to the short story’s frightening premise: An alien visitor, trapped and frozen in snow for many thousands of years, is thawed out and let loose among a group of research scientists.
 This extraterrestrial displays the terrifying ability to reproduce itself as any earthly life form—including man.
 Thus, despite the fact that all the men at the isolated station look, act and sound the same way they did before the creature got loose, there is no way to tell the men from the monsters.

 Carpenter seems impressed by this metaphor for our paranoid and suspicious times, but that’s about all; he doesn’t deepen the idea.
-And he bypasses character development (though some of the men do go through pretty violent changes) even though he has selected a fine troupe of character answers.
+And he bypasses character development (though some of the men do go through pretty violent changes) even though he has selected a fine troupe of character actors.

 Kurt Russell, playing the group’s eventual leader, has a smoldering quality that is interesting and watchable, but he’s such an inner-directed performer that he never illuminates anything around him.
 This worked perfectly when he played Elvis Presley for Carpenter, but it almost shuts off audience involvement in The Thing.
 He seems just as closed-off in the beginning of the movie as he does later, when he has good reason to be suspicious.

 Instead of developing the characters, Carpenter has concentrated on producing some spectacular (and gory) special effects.
 For the most part the effects are astonishingly good, but it’s hard to care when we don’t have much interest in the person the Thing is devouring…or becoming.
 Carpenter also shoots two autopsies—one human, one alien—in revolting close-up.